hannahwhittaker/whitehall/README.md

-# whitehall
+# Whitehall

-whitehall is a Ruby on Rails content management application for content published by government departments and agencies.
+Whitehall is a Ruby on Rails content management application for content published by government departments and agencies.

 ## Nomenclature